yylluu/yylluu.github.io/_pages/about.md

 Awards and Honors
 ======

+- Promising Paper Award. awarded by Crypto Valley Conference 2025

-- Joseph Leung Award for Best PhD Thesis. awared by CS deparment at NJIT
+- Joseph Leung Award for Best PhD Thesis. awarded by CS deparment at NJIT

-- China National Scholarship. awared by the Minstry of Education of China
+- China National Scholarship. awarded by the Minstry of Education of China

-- Distinguished Master Graduate. awared by Nankai University
+- Distinguished Master Graduate. awarded by Nankai University

-- Excellent Master Thesis. awared by Nankai University
+- Excellent Master Thesis. awarded by Nankai University

 Medium Coverage